pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

 points to the current :ref:`precision level <ug-precision-level>`.
 Note that this snapping is relative to the size of the selected RevSurf model.
-For example if the current precision is 1 unit, a dragged profile point will be snapped in X to create 1 unit increments for the model at its current scale.
+For example if the current precision is 1 unit, a dragged profile point will be snapped in X at 1 unit increments for the model at its current scale.

 Adjusting the Sweep Angle
 :::::::::::::::::::::::::